DanielXMoore/Civet/README.md

   The reasoning is `x -> ...` => `x(function() ...)` in CoffeeScript and having `->` and `=>`
   behave more differently than they already do is bad.
 Passing an anonymous function to an application without parens is also convenient.
+- Disallow comma operator in conditionals.
+- Comma operator in case/when becomes multiple conditions.

 Using Civet in your Node.js Environment
 ---